hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 title: "Complete Archlinux Install With LVM, EXT4, UEFI, And Gummiboot"
 ---

 Note: This guide requires knowledge of basic Linux Console commands.
 Please backup all data before attempting to follow it.

 ## Why UEFI?

-Uefi seems complicated to setup, but once you know how, it is arguably simpler than the old MBR way.
+Uefi seems complicated to setup, but once you know how, it is arguably simpler than the old BIOS MBR way.
 It also boots somewhat quicker on most systems.

 ## Why gummiboot?